Stephen Fry calls for Olympics ban over Russia's anti-gay laws

 "For that I will always admire you, whatever other differences may lie between us.
 In the end I believe you know when a thing is wrong or right.
 Please act on that instinct now."

 A government spokeswoman said Mr Cameron outlined concerns about the growing restrictions on LGBT freedoms in Russia to President Putin at a meeting in Downing Street in June.

-"We are working closely with the IOC and the BOA (British Olympic Association) to ensure that the Games take place in the spirit of the Olympic Charter and are free from discrimination," she added.'No patience'
+"We are working closely with the IOC and the BOA (British Olympic Association) to ensure that the Games take place in the spirit of the Olympic Charter and are free from discrimination," she added.

 In a statement, the IOC said it "respected Mr Fry's opinion" and the committee was clear that "sport is a human right and should be available to all regardless of race, sex or sexual orientation".

 "The IOC has received assurances from the highest level of government in Russia that the legislation will not affect those attending or taking part in the Games," a spokeswoman said.

 In June, Russia passed a law imposing heavy fines for providing information about homosexuality to people under 18.